Changissnz/selfinterest/README.md

 through more formal ways, is quite common for areas in which the written word does not have a strong mark in pushing the student of that particular philosophy.
 The written word is more of an introductory reference, a note that remains in case of the school's upheaval.
-The written word simple does not have the adequacy of expressing formulated effective methodologies for all cases of the generic problem/s the philosophy is designed to solve for.
+The written word simply does not have the adequacy of expressing formulated effective methodologies for all cases of the generic problem/s the philosophy is designed to solve for.
 Preference for the independence of "practicing" over "studying" the philosophy carries an implication.
 The "self"